Voggastur/full-stack-framework-project/README.md

 ### II.
 How to clone this project locally <a name="Deployment3"></a>

-1. Select the Repository in Github.
+1. Select the Github Repository of this project.
 2. Click the "Clone or download" button.
 3. Copy the web URL presented.
-4. Open your IDE, for example gitpod, and find the terminal.
+4. Open your IDE, and open the terminal.
-5. Change the directory to where you want to clone the repository too.
+5. use cd to change the directory to where you want to clone the repository in.
 6. Paste the Git URL https://github.com/Voggastur/full-stack-framework-project.git and press enter.